vimcool/lwuit-widgets/LwuitWidgets/README.txt

 Change History:
 ---------------

+Version 1.1.1
+	1) Moved widget testing code into new project 'LwuitIndicatorWidgetTest'
+	2) Renamed class 'IndicatorDefaultLookAndFeel' to 'IndicatorLookAndFeel' for better understandability
+	3) [Feature] Add orientation (horizontal / vertical) support for this component
+	4) [Feature] Move the default indicator widget resource into 'Vim_Widget_Indicator.res'

 Version 1.1.0
 	1) [Feature] Reduced the library size to 9Kb.
 Working hard to further reduce it :)